 On December 17, 2020, a putative shareholder class action lawsuit was filed in the United States District Court for the Central District of California ("US Court").
 The complaint asserts claims under Sections 10(b) and 20 of the Securities Exchange Act of 1934 on behalf of a putative class of investors who purchased or otherwise acquired stock of the Company in US transactions between March 18, 2020 and February 28, 2021 (the "US action").
 The suit alleges that the Company made material misstatements regarding its rapid detection COVID-19 antigen test.
 On October 28, 2021 the US Court issued an order granting the Company's motion to dismiss and granted leave to the plaintiff to file an amended complaint within 14 days.
 During November, the plaintiffs filed an amended complaint which the Company has refuted with a motion to dismiss the amended action.
 On March 18, 2022, US Court granted the Company's motion to dismiss without leave to amend and has entered a final judgement of the dismissal with prejudice.
-The plaintiff has 30 days to appeal.
+The deadline for the plaintiffs filing an appeal has passed with no appeal filed.